FAIRiCUBE/collaboration-platform/docs/guide/howto_readthedocs.md

 Once the commit is performed, you may push your changs to the github repository

+For the first pusgh of your branch use:

     $> git push --set-upstream origin   <new_branch_name>

+For later pushes, you may just use

+    $> git push

 Once the **push** was successful you need to create a **merge request** for your submitted changes.
 Best is to do this directly at the website of the [collaboration-platform](https://github.com/FAIRiCUBE/collaboration-platform) repository.
 At the website click on *"Pull Requests"* then click the Button *"Create Pull Request"*.
 Thereafter choose **your branch name** as source and **main** as target.

 Once the repository owner accepts your merge request, the content will be merged and automatically deployed to *readthedocs.io* and soon after it will be available at [https://fairicube.readthedocs.io](https://fairicube.readthedocs.io).

+_**Note:**_ *After  a successful merge the repository owner will delete your submitted branch!*

 <br>